bunk98/SpringBoot_Tutorial/README.md

 Note- If you do wish to use the Spring Initializr for your project make sure to check that everything I have in my build is also present in yours:

-Here is a bit about java maven prject builds: https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html
+Here is a bit about java maven project builds: https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html

 Your pom.xml should contain everything that I have in mine depenedency wise, java version etc.
 If you use the Spring Initializr note that you will not find the dependencies relating to JSP(Jasper) and JSTL just copy and add mine.